Save Me (webtoon): Episodes 1–4

-Seok-jin returns to South Korea after a two-year stay in the US.
-Filled with nostalgia, he reminisces the good memories he had with his six high school best friends—Yoon-gi, Ho-seok, Nam-joon, Ji-min, Tae-hyung and Jung-kook—who have gone to their separate ways since two years ago.
-One day, while driving on 11 April, he sees Jung-kook crossing the street on his way to school and, later at night, he sees Nam-joon working at a gasoline station, but he does not make any attempt to approach each of them.
+Seok-jin returns to South Korea after a two-year stay in the United States.
+Filled with nostalgia, he reminisces the good memories he had with his six friends from school—Yoon-gi, Ho-seok, Nam-joon, Ji-min, Tae-hyung and Jung-kook—who have gone to their separate ways since two years ago.
+One day, while driving on April 11, he sees Jung-kook crossing the street on his way to school and, later at night, he sees Nam-joon working at a petrol station, but he does not make any attempt to approach each of them.

 More than a month later, Seok-jin wakes up from a nightmare and decides to reconnect with his friends.
-He returns to the gasoline station, only to find out that Nam-joon is already in prison for assaulting a customer.
-He pays Nam-joon a visit at the detention center, and learns that Nam-joon was caught in a fight with a snob customer on the night of 11 April, right after Seok-jin left the station.
+He returns to the petrol station, only to find out that Nam-joon is already in prison for assaulting a customer.
+He pays Nam-joon a visit at the detention center, and learns that Nam-joon was caught in a fight with a snobbish customer on the night of April 11, right after Seok-jin left the station.
 To his shock, Seok-jin also learns from Nam-joon the deaths of Jung-kook and Yoon-gi and that Ho-seok is in the hospital while Tae-hyung and Ji-min's whereabouts remain unknown.
 After the visitation, Seok-jin witnesses Tae-hyung being brought into police custody and mobbed by reporters.